altaroboticsweb/altaroboticsweb.github.io/src/class_notes/psychology/psych_notes_disorders.md

 ### Drug therapies:

-#### Medicinal drugs
+- Medicinal drugs
-#### Electroconvulsive Therapy:
+- Electroconvulsive Therapy:
   - Hooking someone to a machine to cause a seizure, hopefully restarting the brain
   - Does not cause major life changing defects
-#### Psychosurgery:
+- Psychosurgery:
   - Lobotomy - A neurosurgical treatment of a mental disorder that involves severing connections in the brain’s prefrontal cortex
   - Parts of the the frontal lobe would be hammered/removed, makes someone have a pure flat affect

-#psychology